0

 Northern Territory school holiday activities

 There’s much to do this school holiday in the Northern Territory.
-Even with the temperatures cooling, school holiday fun up north can still involve being in the water (unless there are crocs).
+With the temperatures rising, school holiday fun up north will likely involve being in the water (unless there are crocs).

 Wave Lagoon